-Applicants should expect that the admissions evaluation process will take 2-3 weeks, especially if they have transfer credits to be evaluated.
+Applicants should expect that the admissions evaluation process can take up to 2-3 weeks, especially if they have transfer credits to be evaluated.

 Submitting applications that are complete in every respect will speed up the admissions evaluation process.

 Technology Requirements